JonathanFry3/KSolve/README.md

 		Y will be 1 through 7 or the foundation suit character.
 	XY-# is the same as above except you are moving # number of cards from X to Y.

-This program counts does not count recycles of the stock pile in its move count.
+This program counts does not count flips or recycles of the stock pile in its move count.
 ## Input File
 Problems can be entered four different ways in an input file.
 The file SampleDeals.txt shows examples of each.
 ### -DECK String